Deep Time Detour

 1876-2026 This Historic Anniversary Calls For Celebration!

 The 150th anniversary of Colorado statehood is a milestone worthy of celebration.
-Coincidentally, in 1876 Professor Arthur Lakes happened upon monumental dinosaur fossils on the Dakota Hogback (now called Dinosaur Ridge), including bones that would name the Stegosaurus, now Colorado’s state fossil.
+Coincidentally, in 1876 Professor Arthur Lakes happened upon dinosaur fossils on the Dakota Hogback (now called Dinosaur Ridge), including bones that would name the Stegosaurus, now Colorado’s state fossil.

 We are proud to partner with the Denver teams of MHK Architecture and BNBuilders on the exciting remodel of the Martin G. Lockley Discovery Center.
 MHK generously created our new floorplans at no cost, and BNBuilders brought the vision to life by providing construction services close to their cost.
 The expertise and generosity of these companies helped keep expenses low while creating a welcoming space to showcase Colorado’s prehistoric past in an impactfully artistic way.
 We are deeply grateful for these partnerships and wholeheartedly recommend both firms to other organizations seeking thoughtful, community-minded collaborators.